 The Tinajani canyon is formed by a set of anthropomorphic stone figures, with narrow ravines and small rivers that run through its territory, the place also has funerary chullpas from ancient highland cultures.

-The Tinajani Canyon is a perfect place for those who love to explore impressive natural landscapes.
+The Tinajani Canyon Peru is a perfect place for those who love to explore impressive natural landscapes.
 In its more than 200 hectares you will find imposing and gigantic sandstone rock formations that give this space its characteristic reddish color.

 These formations are accompanied by the Pacobamba, a river with calm crystal clear waters that runs through the canyon's ravines.
 The landscape that you can see in this place will leave you speechless!